 There are some people out there who might think that is part of your job, why should I thank you for doing your job?
 Apart from the obvious answer that a job well done always deserves praise, I believe the Cast Members of Disneyland Paris go out of their way to go the extra mile and do more than just what is in their job description.
 Holidays are something we save up for, look forward to and remember for a lifetime.
 To spend that time away surrounded by people who are doing everything they possibly can to make it as magical as possible is absolutely brilliant, and is one of the main things that differentiates a visit to Disneyland Paris to anywhere else.

-– Lucas, before this trip, has always been afraid of characters, both in Disneyland Paris and where ever else we have encountered them.
-On Tuesday morning we were walking through Fantasyland and Captain Jack Sparrow walked past with his handler, upon which Lucas said Jack’s name, pretty amazed to see him in real life.
-The Cast Member with Jack noticed and told Lucas to follow them, as she led Jack through Fantasyland and to an undercover point where he could conduct his meet and greet out of the rain.
-She made sure Lucas kept up the whole time and held his land for the last stretch to make sure he didn’t fall behind.
-She did it in a really warm and exciting way that Lucas didn’t think twice about heading off on this chase to meet Captain Jack.
-Upon reaching their destination she made sure Lucas got a photo with Captain Jack, and he himself was great too.
-This was Lucas’ first ever character meet and photo, and only came about because of the amazing way it was handled by that particular Cast Member.
+– Before this trip, our son was afraid of characters, both in Disneyland Paris and where ever else we have encountered them.
+On Tuesday morning we were walking through Fantasyland and Captain Jack Sparrow walked past with his handler, upon which my son said Jack’s name, pretty amazed to see him in real life.
+The Cast Member with Jack noticed and told my son to follow them, as she led Jack through Fantasyland and to an undercover point where he could conduct his meet and greet out of the rain.
+She made sure he kept up the whole time and held his hand for the last stretch to make sure he didn’t fall behind.
+She did it in a really warm and exciting way so that he didn’t think twice about heading off on this chase to meet Captain Jack.
+Upon reaching their destination, she made sure he got a photo with Captain Jack, who was great too.
+This was my son’s first ever character meet and photo, and only came about because of the amazing way it was handled by that particular Cast Member.

 – On the same day, and just an hour so later, we had our first character meal for lunch in Cafe Mickey.
-Encouraged by his encounter with Captain Jack Lucas had no problem meeting Geppetto, Rabbit, Chip & Dale, Mickey Mouse and Goofy.
+Encouraged by his encounter with Captain Jack, my son had no problem meeting Geppetto, Rabbit, Chip & Dale, Mickey Mouse and Goofy.
 They were all fantastic, and were very calm and friendly around him, posing for many photos and playing with him.
-It was after this meal that Lucas professed his love for meeting characters, something I didn’t think possible just a few hours before, but had hoped would happen one day.
+It was after this meal that he professed his love for meeting characters, something I didn’t think possible just a few hours before.

-– On Wednesday we were walking towards Frontierland from Main Street, U.S.A. when we saw Chip or Dale (I’ll have to check the photo to see which one) who was surrounded by people having just got off the Celebration Train.
-As is unfortunately the case some of the kids, and adults, had decided not to queue but to push and barge their way through in an attempt to get a photo and/or an autograph.
-We didn’t think we had a chance to get a photo but Lucas was happy enough to stand nearby and just watch the chipmunk at work.
-Not long after we’d been there, his handler looked across, stopped the surging kids who didn’t want to wait and called forward the little boy in the Star Wars jumper.
-That of course was Lucas and he got an unexpected opportunity to get a photo with one of those cheeky chipmunks, and his day was made.
+– On Wednesday; we were walking towards Frontierland from Main Street, U.S.A. when we saw Dale surrounded by people having just got off the Celebration Train.
+As is unfortunately the case, some of the kids, and adults had decided not to queue but to push and barge their way through in an attempt to get a photo and/or an autograph.
+We didn’t think we had a chance to get a photo but my son was happy enough to stand nearby and just watch the chipmunk at work.
+Not long after we got there, his handler looked across, stopped the surging kids who didn’t want to wait and called forward the little boy in the Star Wars jumper.
+That of course was my son and he got an unexpected opportunity to get a photo with one of those cheeky chipmunks, and his day was made.

-– Being a shareholder we got to enter Disneyland Park via Salon Mickey, and on Tuesday or Wednesday (days become a bit muddled in Disney!) a really friendly female Cast Member chatted to Lucas and joked with him.
-When we returned on Thursday morning, she was there again, and not only made a fuss of Lucas but had also remembered his name.
+– Being a shareholder, we got to enter Disneyland Park via Salon Mickey, and on Tuesday or Wednesday (days become a bit muddled in Disney!) a really friendly female Cast Member chatted to my son and joked with him.
+When we returned on Thursday morning, she was there again, and not only made a fuss over him but also remembered his name.
 I was pretty shocked that someone who meets so many people throughout their day would remember the name of one small child she’d seen fleetingly 1 or 2 days ago.